-The Student Borrower Protection Center (SPBC) released on Friday a study that uncovered a market of high-cost student loans mainly targeting students at for-profit universities — what it calls “shadow student loans”.
+The Student Borrower Protection Center (SPBC) released a study that uncovered a market of high-cost student loans mainly targeting students at for-profit universities — what it calls “shadow student loans”.

 The SBPC found that lenders and for-profit schools often worked together to offer loans that came with interest rates as high as 36%.
 That’s close to seven times as high as the most expensive federal loan this year.